Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

    `alluxio.user.file.master.client.threads` and `alluxio.user.block.master.client.threads`,
    both of which have a default value of `10`.

-1. Are there error messages containing "Connection reset by peer" in the worker logs?
+1. Are there error messages containing "DeadlineExceededException" in the user logs?

    This could indicate that the client is timing out when communicating with the Alluxio worker.
-   To increase the timeout, configure `alluxio.user.network.netty.timeout`, which has a default of `30s`.
+   To increase the timeout, configure `alluxio.user.network.data.timeout`, which has a default of `30s`.

-   If write operations are timing out, configure `alluxio.user.network.netty.writer.close.timeout`, which has a default of `5m`.
+   If write operations are timing out, configure `alluxio.user.network.writer.close.timeout`, which has a default of `30m`.
 This is especially important when writing large files to object stores with a slow network connection.
 The entire object is uploaded at once upon closing the file.

 1. Are there frequent JVM GC events?